tc-functors/docs/src/content/docs/introduction/faq.md

 #### Why does it have to be a topology or a graph ?

-In the serverless context, a lambda is a not a micro service, a topology is.
-A topology comprises of these core entities and their components. tc composes these and builds a graph to ascertain their dependencies, order of creation by doing a topology sort etc.
+In the Cloud Functor world, a lambda is a not a micro service, a topology is.
+A topology comprises of core entities (functions, mutations, events, routes, states, queues, pages and channels) and their components.
+This topology is considered a single atomic unit of deployment. tc composes these and builds a graph to ascertain their dependencies, order of creation by doing a topology sort etc.

 #### Is tc ready to be used in production ?